Torbraw/prisma-drizzle-lnl/README.md

 - Migrations are not the best, clearly designed for `push` workflow (for exemple, if a migration fails midway, you need to manually revert and apply the migrations)
 - Auto logging of Drizzle queries
+- A plugin exist to create validation schemas from the database schema, but the one for drizzle is not up to date [pr](https://github.com/drizzle-team/drizzle-orm/pull/2481)
+- Drizzle is less mature than Prisma, but in active development

 ## Prisma specific